 3. Yes, I know the C version won't work correctly with strings with embedded NUL bytes ('\0'), but this script is intended to analyze source code rather than binary data.

-Blender is an open-source 3D modeling program.
+1. Blender Blender is an open-source 3D modeling program.
 It is free to use, unlike Maya.
 The models are saved in ".blend" files.
 Blender used to have a worse interface, but the UI was overhauled a few years ago.
 Blender plugins can be written in Python.
 Blender has a game engine included.
 The logic of the game engine can be defined by drawing lines between logic blocks.

-Sweet Home 3D can be used to make a model of a house and arrange furniture to see how it would look.
+2. Sweet Home 3D Sweet Home 3D can be used to make a model of a house and arrange furniture to see how it would look.
 It is written in Java.

-MayaⓇ is a proprietary 3D CAD program by AutodeskⓇ.
+3. Maya MayaⓇ is a proprietary 3D CAD program by AutodeskⓇ.
 It uses radial popup menus instead of vertical menus.
 There is a student & educator edition of MayaⓇ which is free.
 Otherwise it costs money.

 Example of a radial pop-up menu